KDE/documentation-docs-kdenlive-org/user_interface/menu/settings_menu/configure_kdenlive.rst

 **Proxy and Transcode Jobs**

-- :guilabel:`Concurrent threads` This will set the number of threads the program will attempt to use when calling ffmpeg to encode :ref:`clips`.
+- :guilabel:`Concurrent threads` This will set the number of threads the program will attempt to use when calling ffmpeg to encode :doc:`clips</project_and_asset_management/project_bin/clips>`.
 This will be what kdenlive passes to the ffmpeg  *-threads* parameter.
-Increasing this parameter may not have an effect if you have changed the proxy encoding settings using :ref:`project_settings` to a codec that ffmpeg does not do multi-thread on.
+Increasing this parameter may not have an effect if you have changed the proxy encoding settings using :doc:`project_settings</project_and_asset_management/project_settings/proxy_settings>` to a codec that ffmpeg does not do multi-thread on.
 (Multi-threading is supported for MPEG-2, MPEG-4, H.264, and VP8)

 .. versionadded:: 22.08